This post was most recently updated on September 22nd, 2020

 And really, I feel like I’m cheating you because I haven’t talked about all my other Seattle favorites.
 Perhaps another time…

-I have a new feature to add for your convenience…you can download this article to your device free of charge, so you can read it offline and use it as a guide.
+Bonus: I have added new feature for your convenience…you can download this article to your device free of charge, so you can read it offline and use it as a guide.
 For a small fee, you can also upgrade it to a GPS-embedded guide for your own exploration of Seattle!
 If you do, I will receive a few cents compensation.

 Thanks to my daughter, Heather Young, for many of the beautiful photos in this post.
 She is a very talented photographer and a great travel companion!
 And thanks to my older daughter, Jessica Heaton, who pushed us all to make a “pilgrimage” back to Seattle in 2013 and brought her infant daughter to entertain us all!